-EE 210, 310, 410 Elementary Education Practicum (1 credit each) Prereq.: At least "C-" in EE 201; elementary education major or education minor or emphasis; and approval from chair of education.
+EE 210, 310, 410 Elementary Education Practicum (1 credit each) Prereq.: At least "C-" in EE 201 and approval from chair of education.
 This course has been designed to expose the elementary education major, education minor, or emphasis to practical experience in an approved local Christian elementary school under the supervision of a classroom teacher.
 The course requires spending a minimum of 45 hours working at the school in actual teaching responsibilities along with a variety of other projects.
 These courses are offered during Interterm and normally can be taken in the vicinity of the student's home.
 Required for EE 310 (each level required for the next one), 420.
 Interterm.

-EE 215 Arithmetic Skills for the Elementary School (2 credits) Prereq.: Elementary education major or broad field or special education major.
-This course is a review of the arithmetic concepts taught in kindergarten and elementary grades.
+EE 215 Arithmetic Skills for the Elementary School (2 credits) This course is a review of the arithmetic concepts taught in kindergarten and elementary grades.
 Students will master arithmetic skills needed to teach these topics.
 Required for EE 301.
-Fall.
-Spring.
+Fall, Spring.

-EE 301-330 Prereq. for EE 301-325: At least "C-" in EE 201.
+EE 301-330 Prereq. for EE 301, 306, 311, 317, 321, 325: At least "C-" in EE 201.
+Prereq. for EE 308: At least "C-" in EE 201 or SE 201; or sport management concentration.
 Prereq. for EE 330: At least "C-" in EE 201; or Christian ministries or missions minor.
 Additional prereqs. listed beside courses below.
 Important components of each methods course are the observation of experienced teachers and the peer teaching experiences.
 Each course includes a weekly practice lab experience.